EOKA: From April 1955 to the dismissal of governor Armitage (October)

-The armed struggle started on the night of 29 March – April 1955.
+The armed struggle started 30 minutes after midnight on 31 March to 1 April 1955.
 A total of 18 bomb attacks occurred in various locations across the island.
 Most notable incidents were those of Nicosia by the group of Markos Drakos as well as the demolition of the Cyprus Broadcasting Station's transmitter.
 The attacks were accompanied by a revolutionary proclamation signed by "The leader, Digenes".
 Grivas decided to keep his involvement secret at the moment and used the name of a Byzantine general who had defended Cyprus in the medieval era.
 Grivas also prohibited attacks on the Turkish Cypriots at the time, and only wanted British soldiers and Greek collaborators to be targeted.
 The British, not expecting this turn of events, reinforced their local military bases (Dhekelia and Akrotiri) by transferring troops from Egypt.

 At the end of April EOKA attacks temporarily paused, giving time to Grivas to organize the youth.
 A second offensive was launched on 19 June with coordinated bomb and grenade attacks against police stations, military installations and the homes of army officers and senior officials.
 One of those bombings demolished the building of the Famagusta Police headquarters.
 Those attacks were usually followed by sporadic incidents: shootings, bombings and increased public disorder.
 This second wave of EOKA attacks lasted until the end of June, totaling 204 attacks since the beginning of the armed resistance.

 In August, two Special Branch members were assassinated in separate incidents.
 The raising of the Greek flag during demonstrations usually led to clashes with the colonial authorities, the latter removing it by force if necessary.
 Another major EOKA success was the escape from Kyrenia castle prison of 16 EOKA members including a number of key figures, such as Markos Drakos and Grigoris Afxentiou.